-It was the Easter weekend and you were fed up with sitting around inside and watching TV, so we decided to take a drive to Portland and walk around the quarry.
+It was the Easter weekend and you were fed up with sitting around inside and watching TV.
+So we decided to take a drive to Portland and walk around the quarry.
 It was a fairly warm day and the air was fresh and full of new beginnings.
 We both had been through a tough time.
-You supported me through my father’s death, clearing out the place I called home and trying to get settled in my new surroundings.
-Now it was spring and a good time to find myself again.
+You supported me through my fathers’ death.
+Clearing out the place I called home and trying to get settled in my new surroundings.
+Now it was spring and it was a good time to find myself again.

-We parked on top of the hill and walked towards the quarry.
-You were walking too fast, as usual, whilst I was trying to take photographs.
+We parked up on top of the hill and walked towards the quarry.
+You were walking too fast as usual whilst I was trying to take photographs.
 As we entered Tout quarry from the south there were already quite a few sculptures.
-I was impressed, started taking pictures of almost every one.
-I was so completely lost in photography and my surroundings that I did not notice you walking off.
+I was impressed, so I started going round taking pictures of almost every sculpture.
+I was completely lost in photography and my surroundings that I did not notice you walking off.
 After a while I turned round and you were gone.
-I started following what seemed a main path through the quarry.
+I started following, what seemed a main path through the quarry.
 I called your name.

-I sat there for a while, until I remembered that I was looking for you.
+I sat there for a while, when I remembered that I was looking for you.
 I put my shoes on and started walking again.
-I got back to the main path and started shouting your name, when somehow – out of the blue – I tripped on a rock that stuck out of the ground and fell to the floor.
+I got back to the main path and started shouting your name, when somehow out of the blue, I tripped and fell on the floor.
+The fall somehow felt like it was in slow motion.
+I tried to get composer and somehow find my feet, but it did not work.
+First my hands touched the floor, but they could not bear the weight of my body, then my knees touched the floor, which was really painful and then my head knocked on the floor, well not the floor but a rock that stuck out of the ground.
 I knocked myself out for a couple of minutes.